Deykun/maps/docs/FILTERS.md

 #### Including Missing Items

-1. Activate the "Show only those with text" mode.
-2. From the basic filters, select "With Animal" and "Reverse Filters."
+1. From the basic filters, select "With Animal" and "Reverse Filters."

 You will see only CoA without animals and with short descriptions.